anbarasanv/my-knowledge-base/vault/analytics.googlecourse.ask-questions-to-make-data-driven-decisions.md

 - **Resources:** What resources are available to accomplish the deep dive's goals?
 - **Security:** Who should have access to the information?

+## How data empowers decisions

+We make decision based on two ways as below:

+**Data-driven** decision-making: making decisions based on the supportive data, like choosing a restaurant based on the ratings.

+**Data-inspired** decision-making: Explores different data source to find out for what they have in common.

+## Quantitative and Qualitative data

+**Quantitative** data: Specific and objective measures of numerical facts.
+These are thinks that can be measured, and it can be helpful to answer **What** questions.

+**Qualitative** data: Subjective or explanatory measures of qualities and characteristics.
+There are thinks that con't be measured, It can be helpful to answer **Why** questions.

+## Sharing Data

+**Report:** Static collection of data given stakeholders periodically.

+_Pros:_

+- High-level historical data
+- Easy to design
+- pre-cleaned and sorted data

+_Cons:_

+- Continual maintenance
+- Less visually appealing
+- Static

+**Dashboard:** Monitors live incoming data

+_Pros:_

+- Dynamic, automatic, and interactive
+- More stakeholder access
+- Low maintenance

+_Cons:_

+- Labor-intensive design
+- Can be confusing
+- Potentially uncleaned data